nyusen/Toggle-Save-For-Email/backend/README.md

 When the service is running, you can access the auto-generated API documentation at:
 - Swagger UI: `http://localhost:8000/docs`
 - ReDoc: `http://localhost:8000/redoc`

+## Why uv?

+We use uv for package management because it offers several advantages:
+- Much faster package installation and dependency resolution
+- Reliable and reproducible builds
+- Built-in virtual environment management
+- Compatible with standard Python tooling